waleadedeji/buildengineer/README.md

 	    (d) Install and start Docker
 	    (e) Build a Docker image  based on the official Alpine Linux (f) Install, configure and start NGINX container to serve "Hello World" content
-10. To access the "Hello World" webpage type http://xxxx.xxxx.xxxx.xxx '<<PRIVATE IP>>' the IP you assigned in (5) above in my case i used http://192.168.56.110
+10. To access the "Hello World" webpage type http://xxxx.xxxx.xxxx.xxxx the IP you assigned in (5) above in my case i used http://192.168.56.110
 11. To cleanup after the exercise issue "vagrant destroy centos" from the prompt and no cruft is left on your machine